fastai/course-v3/docs/update_onepanel.md

 Go to [Onepanel](https://c.onepanel.io)

-If you are not logged in, click *Log in with GitHub*
+If you are not logged in, click 'Log in with GitHub'

-Click the fastai project
+Click the 'fastai' project

 <img alt="open fastai project" src="/images/onepanel/open_project.png" class="screenshot">

-Click *Workspaces* in the left hand menu.
+Click 'Workspaces' in the left hand menu.

 <img alt="open workspaces" src="/images/onepanel/open_workspaces.png" class="screenshot">

-Click the : button to open the menu, and click resume.
+Click the 'more options' button to open the menu, and click 'resume'.

 <img alt="workspace menu" src="/images/onepanel/workspace_menu.png" class="screenshot">